nikkorap/NuclearMods/README.md

 ## Scrolling weapon selection
 Cant be bothered to click each hardpoint and weapon each time? just hover over the button and scroll your wheel to change the weapon!

+## RandomLoadouts_client
+Want to be more 𝓡𝓪𝓷𝓭𝓸𝓶? public matches too repetitive?
+Then let the dice choose your next loadout! (should work with unrestricted weapons too if the server supports it)

+## WSO Yapper
+Get totally-not-Prez to yap at you while you fly

+# HostSide
+Only the host needs these mods for them to work for everyone

+## DetectionDisable
+You can completely disable Visual detection or Radar detection, or both!

+## RandomLoadouts_Host
+Hosting a game and want to add some excitement to your players?
+Make it unfair for everyone equally and force everyone to roll the dice every time they step into the cockpit! (afaik others can be completely modless peasants! though mods are still recommended) (should work with unrestricted weapons too)

+# Other
+All players need these mods for them to function correctly

 ## 155mm_Railgun
 replaces the Ifrit's 27mm Autocannon with the Dynamos 155mm Railgun, also adds it to every hardpoint.